-As defined by the Nova Scotia Motor Vehicle Act, by legal definition, a crosswalk exists at every intersection whether marked or unmarked and by law a vehicle is required to yield for a pedestrian at a marked or unmarked crosswalk.
-Failure to yield to pedestrians is a violation of the Motor Vehicle Act.
-The best way to ensure safety is to wait for an adequate gap in traffic or until vehicles have come to a complete stop before entering the street.
+As defined by the Nova Scotia Motor Vehicle Act, by legal definition, a crosswalk exists at every intersection whether marked or unmarked and by law a vehicle is required to yield for a pedestrian at all marked or unmarked crosswalks.
+Failure to yield to pedestrians is a violation of the Motor Vehicle Act, subject to a Summary Offence Ticket.
+Pedestrians are encouraged to wait for an adequate gap in traffic or until vehicles have come to a complete stop before entering the street.

 Marked crosswalks and signs are useful in providing notification to drivers that pedestrians are likely to be encountered at a particular location on a regular basis.
-Research suggests that overuse of marked crosswalk devices can lead to reduced awareness, compliance, effectiveness, and safety.
+All crosswalks are not marked to prevent overuse of treatments which may result in non-compliance with and/or disregard of traffic control devices.
 When crosswalk signs and markings are used sparingly, individual locations are more conspicuous.
-Over-saturating the streets with crosswalk devices would reduce their significance greatly.

 - Slow down and scan the street and sidewalk when approaching crosswalks and intersections.

 - Whether you're walking, cycling, rolling, or driving, avoid all distractions when approaching a crosswalk.
 Ensure you are seen, and your intentions understood.
 As a driver, be aware that some pedestrians such as those using a white cane or guide dog may not be able to make eye contact.
 In these cases, err of the side of caution giving ample time for anyone who many not know your vehicle is approaching.

 - It's the law to use overhead flashing lights and rectangular rapid flashing beacons at crosswalks.
 Make sure to press the button where it is available.

 - Remember that you cannot stop or park a vehicle within five metres of a crosswalk.

 - Drivers must yield to pedestrians waiting to cross or when they're already in a crosswalk.